Misbah loves to learn palmistry. She has done few courses to learn palmistry.

 People have long tried to understand what I don’t know or what can’t be felt.
 For example, a person has experienced multiple failures in a single period or a lot of painful things have happened in a year, so he is just trying to capture what happened and why to explain his failures through external factors - perhaps there were some external signs that led to those failures.

 When black cats cross your way.
 It is said that something bad will happen to you, or it is considered to be unlucky.
-People who are superstitious believe to avoid those roads and areas where black cats live or wanders.
-When we talk about superstitious beliefs, 2 things that comes in our mind before anything is , the number 13 and black cats as many people are aware of this belief.
+People who are superstitious believe to avoid those roads and areas where black cats live or wander.
+When we talk about superstitious beliefs, 2 things that come to our mind before anything is, the number 13 and black cats as many people are aware of this belief.
 No doubt there is much more than only this.

 And what is the relationship between superstition and folk wisdom?
 Perhaps the prejudices we believe in are the result of centuries of empirical observations?